Sounding Fragilities. An Anthology

 The Drum and the Sampler

 A collaborative composition and performance

 by Pia Palme, bass drum, voice, plant material, paper, texts

 Music theatre as democratic practice

-Project presentation by Pia Palme and Christina Lessiak presented at the University of Huddersfield during the Study Days Music and Democracy: Beyond Metaphors and Idealisation, Convenors: Igor Contreras Zubillaga and Robert Adligton, 20-21 June 2019.
+Pia Palme and Christina Fischer-Lessiak present their PEEK Project at the University of Huddersfield during the Study Days Music and Democracy: Beyond Metaphors and Idealisation, Convenors: Igor Contreras Zubillaga and Robert Adligton, 20-21 June 2019.

 DUSK SONGS #2